August 31, 2018

 However, these chemical level fluctuations are usually small and temporary.
 In other words, yes, your drinking water is still safe.

-If Installing a water filtration system in your Sarasota home will prevent TTHM and HAA5 from entering your water supply, along with other chemicals and contaminants like:
+If installing a water filtration system in your Florida home will prevent TTHM and HAA5 from entering your water supply, along with other chemicals and contaminants like:

 In addition to removing harmful contaminants, a water filter will: